GetClaimClam/Take-Home/README.md

 ## Take Home Assignment
 This repository is a minimal version of our existing web application.

-We'd like you to **spend up to 2 hours** setting up and digging into this repository to answer either or both of these two questions:
+We'd like you to **spend 1 to 2 hours** setting up and digging into this repository to answer either or both of these two questions:

 **1. What is a feature that you think could improve our "cases per user" metric**
 - What other metrics would be impacted by your feature?